remylenoir/earthquakes-feeds-map/README.md

 ##### Add a SCSS file

-You can add a file in the corresponding folders, in `./src/stylesheets/`
+You can add a file in the corresponding folders, in `./src/stylesheets/`.
-Please ensure to @import it in the `./src/stylesheets/main.scss ` file.
+Please ensure to @import the file in the `./src/stylesheets/main.scss `.

 ```scss
 // main.scss